 In SystemJ, all the input events (signals) are captured from the environment and channels at the beginning of each tick.
 Then each reaction of the clock-domain is executed synchronously in lock-steps with a global logic clock named tick, and during the execution all the output events (signals) are either emitted or sent through the channels.
 The output signals emitted in the current tick to the environment or other reactions become available at the beginning of next tick and last for that tick.
 The output signals sent through channels to other clock-domains become available to the receiving clock-domain after a certain delay of channel communication.
-For instance, a segment of execution trace for ConveyorController CD is illustrated in Fig. 4.
+For instance, a segment of execution trace for ConveyorController CD is illustrated in Fig. 3.
 All the input and output events are shown during the execution time of eight consecutive logic ticks starting from a random time (tick N).
 The ITEM_ READYTOPICK signal captured at tick N+1 indicate that a fruit item is ready to be sorted, and this signal is present for every tick until the item is picked away from the conveyor.
 The image of the fruit is taken upon the presence of ITEM_READYTOPICK signal, followed by the start of image recognition procedure.
 The STOP_LOADER and STOP_ CONVEYOR signal is emitted to the environment from Tick N+2 to N+7 because the maximum loads capacity of the conveyor is reached and the sorting of the fruit item is in progress during those ticks.
 The signal of item type is generated then and sent to ArmController CD through output channel ITEM_TYPE at tick N+4.
 The input signal captured from ITEM_PICKED channel means that the item has been picked by the Arm and sorted properly.
 Hence the STOP_LOADING and STOP_CONVEYOR signals are cleared and MOVE_CONVEYOR signal become available at tick N+8.

+Execution Trace for ItemRecognition CD

+Exectution Trace for ArmController CD

-A Segment of Execution Trace for ConveyorController CD
+A Segment of Execution Trace for Fruit Sorter Example

+Due to the underlying GALS MoC, SystemJ allows asynchronous coupling of synchronous reactions, thus each SystemJ program is essentially a GALS system.
+Since each clock domain in a GALS system is locally synchronous, various WCRT analysis techniques for synchronous programs can be applied for each clock domain.
+Plenty of research has been done in this area.
+However, in the context of SystemJ language, nesting of reactions is allowed in a clock domain, and multiple reactions can be spawned during execution of a reaction.
+Hence the execution time of each reaction in one logic tick is equal to or less than the real time for executing that tick [14, 22].
+As a result, Worst-Case Tick Time (WCTT) becomes more precise term instead of WCRT for a single clock domain in GALS system described by SystemJ.
+For each clock domain, WCTT determines the minimal inter-arrival times of external events and also guarantees that the program will respond to each and every external event within the WCTT.
+In other words, WCTT defines the maximal rate for the interaction of the corresponding clock domain inside a SystemJ program with the environment.
+We define WCTT as follow,

+Definition: The WCTT value of a clock-domain of a GALS system is equal to the maximum execution time from the beginning to the end of every tick over all possible execution paths of that tick.